 material sponge iron steel A variety of steels, including Damascus

-Handle Removable non-removable
+Handle Removable fixed

 Garda* Round Flat, round or none